marco76/marco76.github.io/_posts/2020-01-23-java-records.md

 tags:
   - Java

-introduction: 'What's new in Java 14'
+introduction: 'How to use preview features in Java'
 ---

 Java 14 introduces a new interesting feature: 'Records'.